-However, the LIFT team decided that they didn't want to accelerate "any old B Corp."
-LIFT wanted to focus on accelerating women and people of color owned, ultra high-impact, "Best for the World" B Corps (e.g., those companies that score in the top 10% of B Corps worldwide).
+However, the LIFT team decided that they didn't want to invest in "any old B Corp."
+LIFT wanted to focus on investing in women and people of color owned, ultra high-impact, "Best for the World" B Corps (e.g., those companies that score in the top 10% of B Corps worldwide).
 The idea was that these "Best of the Best" companies would help provide a model for the next economy.

 When Jenny Kassan joined LIFT Economy in the fall of 2015, she played a critical role in helping the team think about how to raise capital for the fund in the most non-extractive way.